-An evaluation process is in place to ensure we only work with suppliers who fully comply with the LkSG Supply Chain Act.
-Even though we ourselves aren't subject to the LkSG due to the size of our company, we still want to meet the resulting requirements.
-So, a first step is revising the Code of Conduct, to be followed by a supplier questionnaire developed in 2021.
+An evaluation process is in place to ensure we only work with suppliers who fully comply with the LkSG Act on Corporate Due Diligence Obligations in Supply Chains.
+Even though we aren't subject to the LkSG due to the size of our company, we still want to meet the resulting requirements.
+The first step was to revise our Code of Conduct.
+The implementation of a risk screening in 2023 will follow this.
 See Criterion 17 for more details.